Frequently Asked Questions

 Today, the title Financial Advisor seems to be a catch-all title for just about anyone in a financial services industry.
 This has left consumers to figure out “what’s inside.”
 It’s a not-so-funny thing that we have more stringent laws for truth in food-labeling than we do for people to whom we entrust our money.

 To this day, spirited debate continues whether the term “advisor” should be restricted from broad use and returned and preserved exclusively to the province of investment professionals adhering to the higher fiduciary standard of the Investment Adviser Act of 1940.
-To the extent that regulators have not yet successfully stepped into the breach, the investigative burden continues to fall to the consumer.
+To the extent that regulators have not stepped into the breach, the investigative burden continues to fall to the consumer.
 To that end, you must observe what they do and how they act, not what they call themselves.